Skip to content

 Meaning of the Philippines Flag Colours

-The white triangle symbolises peace and purity.
-The sun’s eight rays on the flag stand for the eight provinces of the Philippines, which fought against the Spanish colonialists.
-The three stars signify the three regions of Luzon, Mindanao, and Visayas.
+The white triangle symbolizes peace and purity.
+The sun’s eight rays on the flag represent the eight provinces of the Philippines that fought against the Spanish colonialists.
+The three stars signify the Luzon, Mindanao, and Visayas regions.
 The blue symbolises patriotism, and the red represents the bravery of the people.

 Top Sightseeing in the Philippines